corentinbranchereau/NBA-predictions/README.md

 # NBA Predictions

 This project aims to build a betting model that earns money.
 I used Python (Keras, Tensorflow, Scikit learn, Pandas, Numpy), to create the pipeline and the models.
-The system works in real time: you can see the day to day prediction, and the current balance on (my website: deep-learning.corentinbranchereau.com)[http://deep-learning.corentinbranchereau.com/]
+The system works in real time: you can see the day to day prediction, and the current balance on [my website: http://deep-learning.corentinbranchereau.com/](http://deep-learning.corentinbranchereau.com/)

 # Results